Solar flare: Frequency

+The frequency distributions of various flare phenomena can be characterized by power-law distributions.
+For example, the peak fluxes of radio, extreme ultraviolet, and hard and soft X-ray emissions; total energies; and flare durations (see § Duration) have been found to follow power-law distributions.

 Classification

-Soft X-ray classification
+Soft X-ray

-The modern classification system for solar flares uses the letters A, B, C, M, or X, according to the peak flux in watts per square metre (W/m2) of soft X-rays with wavelengths 0.1 to 0.8 nm, as measured by the GOES spacecraft in geosynchronous orbit.
+The modern classification system for solar flares uses the letters A, B, C, M, or X, according to the peak flux in watts per square metre (W/m2) of soft X-rays with wavelengths 0.1 to 0.8 nm, as measured by GOES satellites in geosynchronous orbit.

 The strength of an event within a class is noted by a numerical suffix ranging from 1 up to, but excluding, 10, which is also the factor for that event within the class.
-Hence, an X2 flare is twice the strength of an X1 flare, an X3 flare is three times as powerful as an X1, and only 50% more powerful than an X2.
+Hence, an X2 flare is twice the strength of an X1 flare, an X3 flare is three times as powerful as an X1.
+M-class flares are a tenth the size of X-class flares with the same numeric suffix.
 An X2 is four times more powerful than an M5 flare.
 X-class flares with a peak flux that exceeds 10−3 W/m2 may be noted with a numerical suffix equal to or greater than 10.

 This system was originally devised in 1970 and included only the letters C, M, and X. These letters were chosen to avoid confusion with other optical classification systems.
-The A and B classes would later be added in the 1990s as instruments became more sensitive to weaker flares.
+The A and B classes were added in the 1990s as instruments became more sensitive to weaker flares.
 Around the same time, the backronym moderate for M-class flares and extreme for X-class flares began to be used.

-H-alpha classification
+Importance

-An earlier flare classification was based on H-alpha spectral observations.
+An earlier classification system, sometimes referred to as the flare importance, was based on H-alpha spectral observations.
 The scheme uses both the intensity and emitting surface.
-The classification in intensity is qualitative, referring to the flares as: faint (f), normal (n) or brilliant (b).
+The classification in intensity is qualitative, referring to the flares as: faint (f), normal (n), or brilliant (b).
 The emitting surface is measured in terms of millionths of the hemisphere and is described below.
 (The total hemisphere area AH = 15.5 × 1012 km2.)

-A flare then is classified taking S or a number that represents its size and a letter that represents its peak intensity, v.g.: Sn is a normal sunflare.
+A flare is then classified taking S or a number that represents its size and a letter that represents its peak intensity, v.g.: Sn is a normal sunflare.